 As we get older, our production of collagen slows down causing stiff muscles and loss of skin and joint elasticity.
 Collagen is crucial in maintaining the structure of the cartilage in our joints.
 When this cartilage is healthy, it allows our joints to move smoothly, when it is lacking collagen it can become stiff and inflexible leading to pain and discomfort .

 When we produce smaller amounts of collagen, we are at an increased risk of developing a degenerative joint disease, such as osteoarthritis.
+Additionally, you can consider incorporating collagen supplements may stimulate the production of new cartilage cells, which can aid in the regeneration of damaged or worn-out cartilage in the joints.
 Some studies have found supplemental collagen to help reduce symptoms of osteoarthritis and improve joint pain.
-Most studies found positive results with the supplementation of 10 grams of collagen daily [2, 3, 4].
+Most studies found positive results with the supplementation of 10 grams of collagen daily.
+[2, 3, 4].

 What Happens to Collagen Production as We Age